Shaun Micallef: Early life and education

 Micallef was born in Adelaide, South Australia, and is of Maltese and Irish descent.
 His father worked for a company that sold parts for Volvos and his mother was employed at the Adelaide Bank.

 As a child, Micallef lived in Clovelly Park and attended St Bernadette's School in St Marys then St Joseph's Catholic School in Mitchell Park (now Sacred Heart College Middle School) before moving on to Sacred Heart Senior College where he was the College Captain.

 Micallef studied law at the University of Adelaide, where he was frequently involved in comedy revues, often involving Francis Greenslade and Gary McCaffrie, with whom he continues to work.

 Influences

 Micallef was influenced by the Goons, Peter Sellers, Marx Brothers, S. J. Perelman, James Thurber, Spike Milligan, Barry Humphries, Frank Muir, Monty Python and Woody Allen.

 Career

 Early theatre

 In 1972, having three younger sisters taking ballet classes, ten-year-old Micallef was often asked to help out when a dance routine required a boy.
 The following year he auditioned for the Bunyip Children's Theatre and over the next four years participated in plays that they performed in the Scott Theatre during school holidays.
-In 1976 he doubled for Humphrey B. Bear for personal appearances.
+In 1976, he doubled for Humphrey B. Bear for personal appearances.

+Law school theatre

+During law school at Adelaide University and four years beyond, he appeared in Footlights Revues such as The Frogs, 39 Steps, Two Escalators and a Lift, Poodle Armageddon, As Time Goes By and Beckoning Gullett.